pshirole/pranavshirole.github.io/_posts/2020-03-22-London-Neighborhoods.md

-Cluster 2 has three bneighborhoods in it.
+Cluster 2 has three neighborhoods in it.
 The most common venues are Grocery Stores, Soccer Fields, Bars, Restaurants, Gyms, and Parks.

 Examine the fourth cluster.